digitranslab/jumpstart/docs/versioned_docs/version-2.9.0/release-management/multi-env.md

 ### Environments

-ToolJet provides three default **environments** that serve different purposes in the application development lifecycle:
+JumpStart provides three default **environments** that serve different purposes in the application development lifecycle:

 1. **Development**: The Development environment is where app development and testing take place.
 It is a dedicated space for spp builders to build and experiment with app changes, configure components, and test app functionality.
 In this environment, app builders can make frequent updates, iterate on features, and debug issues without impacting the live production environment.